pete911/certinfo/README.md

 ```

 ### show certificate with specific subject
-This example shows AWS RDS certificates for specific region (we can also see AWS for 100 years expiration)
+This example shows AWS RDS certificates for specific region (we can also see AWS started using 100 years expiration)
 - show only eu-west-2 certs `curl https://truststore.pki.rds.amazonaws.com/global/global-bundle.pem | certinfo -issuer-like eu-west-2`
 - download only eu-west-2 certs `curl https://truststore.pki.rds.amazonaws.com/global/global-bundle.pem | certinfo -issuer-like eu-west-2 -pem-only > rds-eu-west-2.pem`

+### verify SNI certificates
+Specific host can be set by `server-name` flag.
+This is useful if we need to verify that load balancer is correctly
+using certificates for different hosts: `certinfo -server-name <host> <load-balancer|proxy>` e.g.
+`certinfo -server-name tabletmag.com  cname.vercel-dns.com:443` (tabletmag certificate behind vercel).

 ### local root certs